panel-attack/panel-attack/readme_themes.md

 #### Multibar

-The multibar is being drawn to the side of the stack to indicate remaining invincibility frames The multihbar supports two different display modes, configured in the theme's config.json:
+The multibar is being drawn to the side of the stack to indicate remaining invincibility frames The multibar supports two different display modes, configured in the theme's config.json:
 ```
 "multibar_is_absolute": true,
 ```